chadian/sticksnglue/content/blog/2018-08-24-scaling-css-with-the-mixin-backed-class-name.md

 These mixins are expanded and extend the definition of a single class that would be used in html by `<button class="branded-button"></div>`

-It&#8217;s nice if the class name corresponds with the file since there is a one-to-one relationship.
+It's nice if the class name corresponds with the file since there is a one-to-one relationship.
 This makes updating the class and tracking any mishaps pretty easy.
-Removing code also becomes easy because it&#8217;s a simple find/replace for the class name and file name.
+Removing code also becomes easy because it's a simple find/replace for the class name and file name.

 This file structure keeps the mixins separate from their implementation hooks à la class names.

 ### Extending to variants

-Let&#8217;s imagine now that we want a variant of this &#8220;branded button&#8221; with a large font size.
-I&#8217;m sorry for the contrived example, but maybe you can see the extension in some real world scenario.``
+Let's imagine now that we want a variant of this "branded button" with a large font size.
+I'm sorry for the contrived example, but maybe you can see the extension in some real world scenario.``

 <pre class="lang:sass decode:true">// _branded-button-large.scss